excln/BmsONE/docs/readme_en.txt

 7. History

+Sep 27 2015 alpha 0.0.4
+  - Fixed a bug that sequence view goes totally wrong when a sound note in BGM lane is previewed.
+  - Unicode characters are now supported also in extra info fields and sound file names.

 Sep 26 2015 alpha 0.0.3
   - Upgraded Qt from 5.4.1 to 5.5.0.
   - Implemented some additional UI features.